chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

       }
     }

-**Note:** The chunk size is in octets.

-## Enable file compression

-You can enable compression for files that are streamed between XL Deploy and a satellite server.
-To enable this feature, modify the following settings in `conf/application.conf` file:

-    satellite {
-      streaming {
-        compression = on // off
-      }
-    }

-**Tip:** You can use the values `true` and `false` instead of `on` and `off`.

-## Enable streaming bandwidth limitation
+### Enable streaming bandwidth limitation

-You can limit the bandwidth used by the streaming connection between XL Deploy and a satellite server.
-The limit is intended for each connection to a satellite server.
+To ensure a good file transfer with saturating the network, you might need to limit the bandwidth used by the streaming connection between XL Deploy and a satellite.
+The limit is intended per connection.
 To enable this feature, modify the following settings in `conf/application.conf`:

     satellite{
       streaming {